ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/02_linear_and_logistic_regression/05_multiple_linear_regression_theory.md

 ## 1. The Intuitive Idea: From a Line to a Plane (and Beyond)

 Simple Linear Regression is great, but it's limited to using only *one* feature to make predictions.
-The real world is more complex. **Multiple Linear Regression** is the natural extension of this idea, allowing us to use **two or more independent variables** (features) to predict a single continuous target variable.
+The real world is more complex. **Multiple Linear Regression** is the natural extension of this idea, allowing us to use **two or more features** to predict a continuous target variable.

-* **Simple Linear Regression:** Finds the best-fit *line* through the data in two dimensions.
+- **Simple Linear Regression:** Finds the best-fit *line* through the data in two dimensions.
-* **Multiple Linear Regression:**
+- **Multiple Linear Regression:**
-    * With two features, it finds the best-fit *plane* in three dimensions.
+    - With two features, it finds the best-fit *plane* in three dimensions.
-    * With more than two features, it finds the best-fit *hyperplane* in higher-dimensional space.
+    - With more than two features, it finds the best-fit *hyperplane* in higher-dimensional space.

-**The goal** is the same: To model the linear relationship between our features and the target, but now we can leverage more information to make a better decision.
+**The goal** is the same: To model the linear relationship between our features and the target, but now we can leverage more information to make a better, more nuanced decision.

 ## 2. The Mathematics: A Linear Combination

 The equation for multiple linear regression is a straightforward extension of the simple version.
 It's a linear combination of all the features.

+$$
-$$ \hat{y} = \theta_0 + \theta_1 x_1 + \theta_2 x_2 + \dots + \theta_n x_n $$
+\hat{y} = \theta_0 + \theta_1 x_1 + \theta_2 x_2 + \dots + \theta_n x_n
+$$

 ...where:
 *   $\hat{y}$ is the **predicted value** of the target.